 Applicants must be ISN members and should submit a brief summary of research achievements to date, detailing the nature of the research questions that have been pursued, as well as an appraisal of the contributions she/he has made to the field and why these contributions are considered to be significant (maximum 3 pages).
 In addition, a current CV and publication list, and two letters of recommendation from the applicant's scientific mentors or advisors, should also be submitted.

 Proposals should be sent as a single PDF file to: firstname.lastname@example.org.

 Recipients receive up to US$1,200 to reimburse travel expenses to the International Congress of Neuroethology.
-In 2020, the deadline for submitting an application for this award will be March 15.
+In 2020, the deadline for submitting an application for this award has been extended to May 1.

 2018 Young Investigator Award Winners